Pieloth/ASUS-G713PV-fix/README.md

 1. Upgrade nVidia driver, reboot
 2. Upgrade AMD + Chipset driver, reboot
 3. Check availability of Windows updates (Including advanced updates), and if any, install them and reboot
-4. **MANDATORY**: If step 2. is executed and new chipset drivers are installed, then run again the Firwmare updater 2006_1E (Be sure to Disconnect all USB devices before!!), in order to program AsMedia chip, accordingly to the newer chipset configuration
+4. **MANDATORY**: If step 2. is executed and new chipset drivers are installed, then run again the Firwmare updater 2006_1E, in order to program AsMedia chip, accordingly to the newer chipset configuration. </br>
+**Be sure to Disconnect any USB, Bluetooth or HDMI device before**.
+Laptop to be left without any connected device for running this Firmware update.
-5. Run this batch script ASUS_G713PV_fix.bat
+5. Run this batch script ASUS_G713PV_fix.bat, reboot
 6. Then, in case of unstability seen with Bluetooth LE devices, (Bluetooth mouse, XBOX Elite controller, ...), reinstall the Mediatek Bluetooth driver, simply from the Device Manager </br>(Select Mediatek Bluetooth driver -> Update driver -> check my computer for drivers -> Choose from my computer -> reselect the same Mediatek driver and click Ok)

 > [!WARNING]